-Ah, the dog days of summer.
-That sleepy, warm, slightly-wistful time where everyone tries to squeeze in some late-season long weekends, the office dress code generally loosens up a bit, and many employees enjoy their last few days of a slower work pace before the busy autumn season kicks in.
+We're in the midst of summer — that sleepy, warm, slightly-wistful time where everyone tries to squeeze in some late-season long weekends, the office dress code generally loosens up a bit and many employees enjoy their last few days of a slower work pace before the busy autumn season kicks in.

-I hate to ruin this lovely picture, but if you’re interested in a promotion, this is no time to be lackadaisical.
-According to Fast Company, late summer is actually one of the best times to propose a promotion for three key reasons.
+But if you’re interested in a promotion, this is no time to be lackadaisical.
+Late summer is actually one of the best times to propose a promotion, especially now.
+Here's why.

 A study by analytics firm Visier collected data from 3.5 million employees nationwide and found summer is the best time to ask for a promotion, mainly due to the calendar many companies follow for official processes like reviews and staff changes.